 The genset is always mounted outdoors.
 It has to be hardwired to a transfer system and connected to a fuel line, such as natural gas or liquefied propane (LPG).
 The transfer system is installed indoors and wired between the utility lines and the distribution panel or subpanel.
 The control circuit is continuously monitoring the condition of the mains voltage.
 If the utility power is down or its voltage drops below a preset level, the control circuit starts up the generator.
 First it lets it warm up for a certain time, typically from 5 seconds to 1 minute.
 Then it disconnects your house from utility lines and connects it to the generator.
 During the transfer time the control board is powered from an external battery.
 Note that although standby system operation is hands free, their maintenance is not- you need to change oil periodically and do other maintenance typical for engine-driven devices.

 There are two main stationary system configurations.

-If you chose a system that is not large enough to run the whole house, you may need to install a sub-panel for critical lines desired to be energized in an emergency.
+If you choose a system that is not large enough to run the whole house, you will need to install a sub-panel for critical lines desired to be energized in an emergency.
 Automatic transfer systems often come with a built-in sub-panel.
-You will need to re-wire the selected circuits from the main box to the sub-panel.
+You will need to re-wire the selected circuits from the main box to this sub-panel.

 With the first option, you pay more for a larger generator, but you save on the installation costs since you don’t have to move individual circuits.
 With the second option, you save on the genset, but pay extra for the labor.